VaidhyaMegha/big_data/mr-gimv-cc/README.md

 Change-log to original source code
 -------------------------------------
-* long instead of int to scale beyond ~2.1 billion
 * vector generation is done using MR instead of  local.
     * Iteration 1 is modified to generate Vector hence iterations are reduced by 1.
 * Join reduce is simplified to avoid self-loop checks